owainlewis/owainlewis.com/content/comonads.md

 # Comonads

 A comonad is the categorical dual of a monad.
 In simple terms, it is a monad with the arrows reversed.
-It's typeclass with three operations
+It is a typeclass with three operations:

 - extract (the dual of return)
 - duplicate (the dual of join)